cyChop/beverages-js/README.md

 ### Compatibility

+This plugin was written to be compatible with:

+- the latest two versions of each major browsers;
+- any browser representing more than .5% of usage worldwide;
+- Internet Explorer from version 8;
-This plugin was written to be compatible with the latest two versions of each browser.
-Since this was primarily developed for my own private use and I have up-to-date browsers, I discarded the need for backward compatibility.
-Let me know if you need it and we'll see what can be done.
+- the latest [ESR](https://www.mozilla.org/en-US/firefox/organizations/) version of Firefox.

+Since this was primarily developed for my own use and I have up-to-date browsers, I did not however test the backwards compatibility.
+Please let me know if you notice any bug.

 ## Contribute/fork